Goods and Services Tax (India): 2025 reforms

-While the concept of a simplified Goods and Services Tax had been debated for years, particularly by opposition leaders like Rahul Gandhi as early as 2018—who, in the run-up to the then impending 2019 general elections, stated that if elected, his government would implement a unified GST slab— the formal emergence of rationalisation of GST rates as a government-led initiative finally took shape in early 2025.

-During a public interaction in 2018, Gandhi criticized the then-existing multi-slab structure and argued that multiple rates encouraged corruption.
-His remarks marked one of the earliest high-profile proposals in favour of a single GST rate in India.

-The tiered GST framework in India, frequently denounced for its structural complexity and arbitrariness, was perhaps best illustrated by the differential tax rates applied to popcorn: 5% for salted loose popcorn, 12% for packaged popcorn, and 18% for its caramelised variant.
-Finance Minister Sitharaman's attempt to defend the seemingly arbitrary popcorn tax only amplified public outrage, with critics mocking the government's labyrinthine GST regime as disconnected from common sense.

-The proposal to revamp GST rates gained traction in policy circles in subsequent years.
+The proposal to revamp GST rates gained traction in policy circles in subsequent years post launch in 2017.
 The idea was eventually formalized by the Ministry of Finance, which launched a review of the 2017 GST framework.
-Several expert committees were formed to analyse which goods and services should be taxed at lower or higher rates, with a focus on equity, simplicity, and growth.
+Several expert committees were formed to analyse which goods and services should be taxed at lower or higher rates, with a focus on equity, simplicity and growth.
 Positioned as both a continuation and an upgrade of the original 2017 GST framework, these reforms aimed to simplify the tax structure, reduce compliance burdens for businesses, and recalibrate rates to better suit the evolving economic landscape.